sirine-chahma/DSCI_522_group_401/README.md

 command at the command line/terminal from the root directory of this
 project:

+    make all

+To reset the repo to a clean state (which means with no intermediate or results files), run the following command at the command line/terminal from the root directory of this project:

+    make clean

+You could also run the following command at the command line/terminal from the root directory of this project:

     # Download the data
     python get_data.py --url=https://gist.githubusercontent.com/meperezcuello/82a9f1c1c473d6585e750ad2e3c05a41/raw/d42d226d0dd64e7f5395a0eec1b9190a10edbc03/Medical_Cost.csv --file_location=../../data/original/medical_cost_data.csv